 Look: Naomi Campbell is a goddess.
 She's one of the first supermodels.
 She's a perennial PAPER cover girl.
 She's a queen who slays basically every look she puts on.
 So, all we ask is, what were you thinking Musee Grevin?
 Our girl doesn't deserve this.

-Portugal honored its favorite son, arguably the greatest soccer player alive (don't @ me, Argentina), by naming an airport in the Madeira Islands after him and gracing it with a bronze bust of his head.
+Earlier this year, Portugal honored its favorite son, arguably the greatest soccer player alive (don't @ me, Argentina), by naming an airport in the Madeira Islands after him and gracing it with a bronze bust of his head.
 A lovely gesture, except the bust itself twists Ronaldo's improbably symmetrical, handsome face into a rictus of horror.
 This is what Lionel Messi see's chasing him in his nightmares.
 This is the ghost that haunts Gareth Bale's house.
 Artist Emanuel Santos' explanation for the gap between reality and art?
 "It is impossible to please the Greeks and Trojans.
 Neither did Jesus please everyone."
 Fair enough.

 And Also This Statue of Cristiano Ronaldo